smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ```

 ```
-## [1] "df141df324e0        postgres:10         \"docker-entrypoint.s…\"   18 seconds ago      Exited (137) Less than a second ago                       sql-pet"
+## [1] "f20068087a48        postgres:10         \"docker-entrypoint.s…\"   18 seconds ago      Exited (137) Less than a second ago                       sql-pet"
 ```

-## Cleaning up

 Next time, you can just use this command to start the container:

 `system2("docker",  "start sql-pet", stdout = TRUE, stderr = TRUE)`

-And after disconnecting from it the container can be completely removed with:
+And once stopped, the container can be removed with:

-`system2("docker",  "rm sql-pet -f", stdout = TRUE, stderr = TRUE)`
+`system2("docker",  "rm sql-pet", stdout = TRUE, stderr = TRUE)`

 ## Using the `sql-pet` container in the rest of the book